CraigJPerry/home-network/README.md

 This will automatically:

-* Use sudo if you are not root.
-If you are root, sudo will not be used
+* Use sudo if you are not root
 * Ensure ansible and git are installed
 * Create an ansible user account
 * Provision the ansible user account with required sudo access